 - 3/4 cup brown sugar

 - 1/2 cup soy milk (or other non-dairy milk substitute)

 - 1 cup all-purpose flour

-- 3 cups quick cooking or rolled oatmeal
+- 3 cups oatmeal (quick cooking or rolled)

 - 1 cup dried cranberries

-- First, pre-heat the oven to 350 degrees.
-You don't need to grease a cookie sheet for this recipe.
+Pre-heat the oven to 350 F. You don't need to grease a cookie sheet for this recipe.

-- Spoon the dough by about one and a half-inch balls onto an ungreased cookie sheet and bake 10-15 minutes, or until done.
+Spoon the dough in 1 1/2-inch balls onto an un-greased cookie sheet and bake 10 to 15 minutes, or until done.

 Serve and enjoy!

 - They are delightful while still warm, but you can also store them.
 To keep them chewy, store them in an airtight container at room temperature for up to 5 days.
 Adding half a slice of bread to the airtight container can also help ensure they don't dry out.
 If you want to store them in a cookie jar, it's best to place them in a zip-lock bag inside the jar to retain moisture and keep them chewy.